Lancher/cheatsheet/system-design-cheatsheet.md

 	* The issue is expiration.
 When a piece of objects changed, you need to delete al related values in cache
 - __Part 3 - Cached objects__
 	* Recommendation One !!!
-	* For exmaple, user sessions, fully reendered blod articles, activity streams, friend relations
+	* For exmaple, user sessions, fully rendered bold articles, activity streams, friend relations
 	* Redis: persistence and built-in data structures like set and list
 	* Memcached: Scaled like a charm
 - __Part 4 - Async__